atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 The proxy configuration contains the following elements:

 * Proxy activation - if necessary.
-* Proxy properties - the proxy address, port, the user name and password.
+* Proxy properties - the proxy address, port, the user name, and password.

 .. image:: img/preferences-general-proxy.png
    :align: center